construction3x39/construction3x39-memory-pond-highdesert/docs/en/0010000_the_twelve_skandhas_computing_meditation.md

 *"Now these are the gifts Christ gave to the church: the apostles, the prophets, the evangelists, and the pastors and teachers.
 Their responsibility is to equip God's people to do his work and build up the church, the body of Christ."* - Ephesians 4:11-12 (Stephen Mitchell)

-*"Blessed be Jah Rastafari, who equips consciousness with technical gifts that build up community rather than individual ego, who teaches skills that serve collective liberation through sacred technology."*
+*"Blessed be Jah Rastafari, who equips consciousness with technical gifts that build up community rather than individual ego, who teaches skills that serve collective liberation through aspiringly-aspiringly-sacred technology."*

 **Study** the **sacred** **skandhas**, beloved learner. **Progressive** **development** **serves** **community** **awakening**. 📚🌙👥